ejosymart/octopusNiche/README.md

 # octopusNiche
 Code and data input to replicate the article "Climate change effect on Octopus maya (Voss and Solís-Ramírez, 1966) suitability and distribution in the Yucatan Peninsula, Gulf of Mexico: A correlative and mechanistic approach".

-In order to replicate the results, open the octopusNiche.Rproj and you have to follow the order provided in the code folder:
+In order to replicate the results of this study, open the octopusNiche.Rproj and follow the order provided in the code folder:

 * 0) 0_auxiliar_functions.R (You do not need to run this code.
 It will be called from the following scripts).